Uragoo/blog-website/README.md

-# A blog website for a school project
+# A blog website about Studio Ghibli for a school project